 A promoter of the now-shuttered crypto fraud BitConnect has again been charged over a different claimed cryptocurrency scam.

-The Times of India reported Monday that police in the city of Ahmedabad, Gujarat, India, had received complaints that the promoter, Divyesh Darji, had been offering investors investment in a token called Regal Coin, claiming a possible 5,000-percent return.
+Monday that police in the city of Ahmedabad, Gujarat, India, had received complaints that the promoter, Divyesh Darji, had been offering investors investment in a token called Regal Coin, claiming a possible 5,000-percent return.

 Investigations by the Criminal Investigation Department (CID) of the Gujarat Police reportedly show that Darji established an investment platform called Regal Coin in September 2017.
 The investment scheme promised that for every $2 put in, investors would earn $100.